elastic/integrations/packages/gitlab/docs/README.md

-# gitlab Integration
+# GitLab Integration

-This integration is for ingesting logs from [Gitlab](https://about.gitlab.com/).
+This integration is for ingesting logs from [GitLab](https://about.gitlab.com/).

 - `api`: Collect logs for HTTP requests made to the Gitlab API

 - `production`: Collect logs for Rails controller requests received from GitLab.

-See [Link to docs](https://docs.gitlab.com/ee/administration/logs/) for more information.
+See the GitLab [Log system docs](https://docs.gitlab.com/ee/administration/logs/) for more information.

 ## Compatibility